-The 640R has several music and home-cinema listening modes available.
-The output from the 640R will depend both on the source signal present, the speaker setup selected and the decode mode selected on the 640R.
-Before we describe how to operate the 640R, below is a brief guide to the Surround Sound formats that the 640R is compatible with:
+The 650R supports several music and home-cinema listening modes.
+The output the 650R can provide, depends both on the source signal present, the speaker setup selected and the decode mode selected.
+Before we describe how to operate the 650R, below is a brief guide to the Surround Sound formats that the 650R is compatible with for reference: